Hvaheterdu/rock-paper-scissors/README.md

 ## How to run

-Download/Clone the repo and enter the _root_ folder.
+Download/Clone the repo and enter the *root* directory.

 Start the game with